 Smithsonian Launches Antibody Initiative and Honors Dr. Hilleman’s Legacy

 The Smithsonian’s National Museum of American History new Antibody Initiative includes a new website that provides access to the museum’s historical antibody-related collections.
 The collections include items donated by Hilleman’s family and Merck & Co., and the site features several Vaccine Makers Project animations.
-The site is available at http://s.si.edu/antibody.
+View the Antibody Initiative website.
 The Antibody Initiative was made possible with generous support from Genentech, a member of the Roche Group, as part of their 40th Anniversary commemoration.